-These lovely light scones are from my Mini Chef: Cooking with Kids cookbook.
-They're delicious just served with butter, or with whipped cream and raspberry jam.
+Whip up a batch of these lovely light scones for Mother's Day tomorrow - delicious just served with butter, or with whipped cream and raspberry jam.
 For soft scones, wrap in a clean tea towel for ten minutes as soon as they come out of the oven.
 For crusty scones, cool on a wire rack.

 Makes 12 scones

 1. Preheat oven to 230ºC (210ºC fan-forced/500ºF/Gas mark 9).
 Line a baking tray with baking paper.

 2. Sift the flour, salt and sugar into a mixing bowl.
 Make a well in the centre and pour in the cream and water.
 Mix all ingredients together to make a soft but not sticky dough.